FriendsOfSymfony/FOSCKEditorBundle/Resources/doc/usage/config.rst

 =============================

-The CKEditor bundle provides an advanced configuration which can be reused on multiple CKEditor instance.
+The CKEditor bundle provides an advanced configuration which can be reused on multiple CKEditor instances.
 Instead of duplicate the configuration on each form builder, you can directly configure it once and reuse it all the time.
 The bundle allows you to define as many configurations as you want.